gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ### DTLS 1.3 Considerations

-   Whenever a new exporter_secret can be computed, two 64-byte endpoint pair shared secrets is derived using the TLS-Exporter described in Section 7.5 of {{RFC8446}}.
+   Whenever a new exporter_secret can be computed, two 64-byte endpoint pair shared secrets are derived using the TLS-Exporter described in Section 7.5 of {{RFC8446}}.

    After sending or receiving the DTLS server Finished message for the